 2. Tell them what you do (keep it short!).

 My team and I work with clients of all ages and income levels to make their money work for them.

 3. Share with them why your work as a financial advisor is important.
 Give them an example they can relate to, such as what problems you have helped solve.

-Many people I work with are focused on retirement, but I also help clients achieve other financial goals, like saving for a child’s college education, purchasing a new home, or opening a business.
+Many people I work with are focused on retirement, but I also help clients achieve other financial goals, like saving for a child’s college education, buying a new home or starting a business.

 4. Tailor a statement to the situation you are in that is connected to your goal for the pitch.
 If appropriate, close with a call to action.

-I would love to meet with you to discuss how we can ensure your money is working for your family’s future.
+I would love to meet with you to discuss how we can ensure your money is working for you and your family’s future.

 Refine Your Pitch

 Cut out anything that is redundant or bland.
-You only have a few sentences to make an impact, so ensure that every sentence is memorable and interesting.
+You only have a few short sentences to make an impact, so make sure that every sentence is memorable and interesting.

-Spend time rehearsing your pitch aloud until you are confident and can make adjustments on the fly.
-Be authentic with the person you’re speaking with — you want this to spark a conversation and connection.
+Spend time rehearsing aloud until you are confident and can make adjustments on the fly.
+Be authentic — you want this opportunity to spark a conversation and connection.
 And always be ready to put the pitch to work; you never know when or where you’ll meet your next client — virtually or in the real world!